-2023 Payroll Tax Table Payroll Tax Who Pays Taxable Wages Tax Rate Maximum Tax Unemployment Insurance (UI) For more information, refer to Information Sheet: California System of Experience Rating (DE 231Z) (PDF) (edd.ca.gov/ pdf_pub_ctr/ de231z.pdf).
+2025 Payroll Tax Table Payroll Tax Who Pays Taxable Wages Tax Rate Maximum Tax Unemployment Insurance (UI) For more information, refer to Information Sheet: California System of Experience Rating (DE 231Z) (PDF) (edd.ca.gov/ pdf_pub_ctr/ de231z.pdf).
 Employer First \$7,000 of wages per employee, in a calendar year.
 New employer tax rate is 3.4 percent (.034) for a period of two to three years.
-Following this period, the tax rate is calculated annually based on each employer's previous UI experience and the condition of the UI Fund. \$434 per employee, per year (calculated at the highest UI tax rate of 6.2 percent [.062]).
+Following this period, the tax rate is calculated annually based on each employer's previous UI experience and the condition of the UI Fund. \$434 per employee, per year (calculated at the highest UI tax rate of 6.2 percent [.062], For example, \$ 7,000 x .062).
 Your maximum UI tax amount will be less if your rate is less than 6.2 percent.
 Employment Training Tax (ETT) Employer First \$7,000 of wages per employee, in a calendar year.
-Set by law at 0.1 percent (.001) of UI taxable wages for employers with positive UI reserve account balances. \$7 per employee, per year.
-State Disability Insurance (SDI) Disability Insurance (DI) and Paid Family Leave (PFL) are components of the SDI program and are included in SDI employee contributions.
+Set by statute at 0.1 percent (.001) of UI taxable wages for employers with positive UI reserve account balances. \$7 per employee, per year.
+(For example, \$7,000 x .001).
+State Disability Insurance (SDI) Disability Insurance (DI) and Paid Family Leave (PFL) are components of the SDI program and are included in your SDI employee contributions.
 Employee Employer withholds SDI contributions from employee wages; employers are responsible for SDI not withheld from employee wages.
-If the employer pays SDI for employee(s), refer to page 10 .
-First \$153,164 of wages per employee, in a calendar year.
-The 2023 withholding rate is .9 percent (.009).
-Set by law, the SDI rate may change each year.
-The EDD notifies employers of the new rate each December. \$1,378.48 per employee, in a calendar year.
+If the employer pays SDI for employees, refer to page 10.
+No taxable wage limit.
+The 2025 withholding rate is 1.2 percent (.012).
+Set by law, the SDI tax rate may change each year.
+We notify employers of the new rate each December.
+No maximum.
 California Personal Income Tax (PIT) Employee Household employers are not required to withhold PIT from employee wages unless both the employer and employee agree to withhold the tax.
 Refer to page 13 .
 However, the employee is still responsible for reporting their wages and paying any PIT due when they file their income tax return with the California Franchise Tax Board (FTB).
-Normally, all PIT wages (cash and noncash).
+Normally all PIT wages, cash and noncash.
 See page 13 for information on when to exclude meals and lodging from PIT wages.
 PIT is withheld based on each Employee's Withholding Allowance Certificate (DE 4).
 View the withholding schedules available at Payroll Taxes, Rates and Withholding (edd.ca.gov/ Payroll_Taxes/ Rates_and Withholding.htm).
-No maximum
+No maximum.